Christmas is Costly

 More than all this, it cost God the Father His own Son–He sent Him to the earth to save men.

-I read this in a church newsletter we received recently.
-It’s a bit different than the Holly Jolly Christmas message we’re used to but it speaks the truth.
+I read this in our church newsletter 15 years ago.
+I still am not sure who wrote it.
+It’s a bit different than the Holly Jolly Christmas message we’re used to but it speaks a precious truth.

-Praying that we all enjoy the beauty of the season and still take time to reflect on why Christmas sometimes must be costly.
+Praying that we all enjoy the beauty of the season and still take time to reflect on why Christmas sometimes must be costly–and be ever so grateful for the gift of salvation through Jesus.
 Merry Christmas!